Cecilapp/Cecil/tests/fixtures/website/content/Others/Extension.markdown

 ---
-title: Extension is markdown
+title: Extension is .markdown
 ---
-File extension is ".markdown".
+File extension is `.markdown`.